mikadosoftware/devmanual/docs/chapters/mind/software-literate-company.rst

 This was it seems all stored on mainframes running COBOL.
 And the thing about storing data is that you must at minimum, encrypt it at rest on disk.
 This is like, using ink or folders or filing cabinets.
-Its something you dont even think about.
+Its something you don't even think about.
 Not for stuff that foreign governments can use to blackmail your Embassy staff with.